FDio/vpp/extras/strongswan/vpp_sswan/README.rst

 Configuration Strongswan
 -------------

-As an example, ``swanctl.conf`` file provides an example configuration to initialize connections between two endpoints.
+As an example, ``policy-based/swanctl.conf`` or ``route-based/swanctl.conf``
+files provide an example configuration to initialize connections between two endpoints.

+Please Note: ``swanctl.conf`` depends on type of plugin that was installed.

-You may update the file based on your need and Copy into:
+You may update the file based on your need and copy into:
 ``/etc/swanctl/conf.d/swanctl.conf``

 Configuration VPP